Mali: Territorial units

-Since 2023, Mali has added nine new regions to its administrative structure, bringing the total to 19 regions plus the district of Bamako.
-This reorganization aims to improve governance and bring public services closer to local populations.
+Mali has been implementing decentralization since 1993.
+There were eight regions and the district of Bamako from 1996, which became ten regions in 2006.
+Since 2023, Mali has added nine regions to its administrative structure, bringing the total to 19 regions plus the district of Bamako.
 This initiative continues the decentralization efforts that began with the creation of the Taoudénit and Ménaka regions in 2016.
-The nineteen regions in turn are subdivided into 159 cercles and 815 communes.

-The régions and Capital District are:
+The regions and the capital district are: